Realism (international relations): State-centrism

 Scholars have criticized realist theories of international relations for assuming that states are fixed and unitary units.

 Appeasement

 In the mid-20th century, realism was seen as discredited in the United Kingdom due to its association with appeasement in the 1930s.
 It re-emerged slowly during the Cold War.

 Scholar Aaron McKeil pointed to major illiberal tendencies within realism that, aiming for a sense of "restraint" against liberal interventionism, would lead to more proxy wars, and fail to offer institutions and norms for mitigating great power conflict.

 Realism as degenerative research programs

-John A. Vasquez applied Imre Lakatos's criteria, and concluded that realist-based research program is seen as degenerating due to the protean character of its theoretical development, an unwillingness to specify what makes the true theory, a continuous adoption of auxiliary propostions to explain away flaws, and lack of strong research findings.
+John Vasquez applied Imre Lakatos's criteria, and concluded that realist-based research program is seen as degenerating due to the protean character of its theoretical development, an unwillingness to specify what makes the true theory, a continuous adoption of auxiliary propositions to explain away flaws, and lack of strong research findings.
 Against Vasquez, Stephen Walt argued that Vasquez overlooked the progressive power of realist theory.
 Kenneth Waltz claimed that Vasquez misunderstood Lakatos.

+Abstract theorizing and non-consensus moral principles

+The mainstream version of realism is criticized for abstract theorizing at the expense of historical detail and for a non-consensus foundation of the moral principles of the "rules of international conduct"; as evidenced in the case of Russian invasion of Ukraine.